 “It is the responsibility of the facility, except in a medical emergency, to alert the resident, resident’s physician and resident’s responsible party of a change in condition.
 Nursing will notify the resident’s physician or nurse practitioner when the resident is involved in an accident or incident [...and] there is a significant change in the resident’s physical, mental or emotional status.”

 The investigator interviewed the facility’s Physician at 10:45 AM on 07/14/2016 who stated that the resident “should not have been transferred by one person [...and] is totally dependent for transfers and cannot support her weight on her legs to perform a transfer.”
 The doctor also revealed that the resident’s “fracture happened during the transfer by one nurse aide [...and that the resident] hit her left leg on the side rail during the transfer.”

 Chicago Illinois Nursing Home Abuse Lawyers

-If your loved one was mistreated, neglected or harmed while residing in any Illinois nursing facility, including Symphony of South Shore, Rosenfeld Injury Lawyers can provide legal assistance.
+If your loved one was mistreated, neglected or harmed while residing in any Illinois nursing facility, including Symphony of South Shore, Rosenfeld Injury Lawyers LLC can provide legal assistance.
 Our Chicago nursing home abuse attorneys can handle your case for financial compensation on your behalf.

 Contact our Cook County elder abuse law firm today by calling (888) 424-5757 to schedule a free, no obligation initial case review to determine the merits of your financial claim.
 We accept all nursing home abuse/neglect cases, personal injury claims and wrongful death lawsuits through contingency fee arrangements, so no upfront fee or retainer is necessary.